citp/privacy-policy-historical/i/in/ind/indumenti.se.md

 User information is retained for in-house research to:

-  * Improve our understanding of our customersâ€™ needs in relation to product development, ensure effective communication and aid strategic development.
+  * Improve our understanding of our customers needs in relation to product development, ensure effective communication and aid strategic development.
   * All results of such research and analysis will be collated as aggregated information and will not reveal any personal facts about individual customers.
   * For certain services, such as purchases, we may request credit card or other payment information which we process in encrypted form on secure servers.
   * Indumenti will maintain appropriate measures to ensure that users' personal details are not misused, accidentally destroyed, lost or altered within the Indumenti server environment.